What’s Happening Now

 The Lincoln Parks Foundation is leading an effort to coordinate community involvement in the Prairie Corridor project.

-- The Parks Foundation recently convened a group of sixteen Lincolnites who share the vision for the Haines Branch Prairie Corridor project.
+- The Parks Foundation has convened a group of nineteen community leaders who share the vision for the Haines Branch Prairie Corridor project.
 This Prairie Corridor Cabinet includes business people, community volunteers, philanthropists, and others.
 The Cabinet will assist in fundraising, community engagement, and other aspects of the project as it moves forward.
 Nationally-recognized conservationist and photographer Michael Forsberg and former Lincoln Mayor Chris Beutler co-chair the Cabinet, and a list of all the Cabinet members can be found here.

 In 2019, the Lincoln Parks and Recreation Department was awarded its third $900,000 grant from the Nebraska Environmental Trust for the project.
-In addition, the partnership has contributed significant cash and in-kind matching funds to the project, which brings the current total of committed funding to more than $6 million.
+In addition, the partnership has contributed significant cash and in-kind matching funds to the project, which brings the current total of committed funding to $7 million.

 These resources are being used for early implementation steps in the project.
 However, additional support is needed to implement future phases and fully realize the vision.
 Support can be given in the form of individual donations, volunteer time, planned giving, or becoming a landowner partner in the Corridor.

 For those who would like to give of their time, there are many volunteer opportunities.
 Community members can get involved by volunteering in education, habitat development or land management for the Pioneers Park Nature Center, Spring Creek Prairie Audubon Center, or other points along the Corridor.
 Call Lincoln Parks and Recreation at 402-441-7847 or email firstname.lastname@example.org.